thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 ![](https://i.imgur.com/23SC9st.png)

-The vast majority of this course will focus on teaching you how to build programs capable of asynchronous I/O.
+In this course, the vast majority of the JavaScript programs you build will perform asynchronous I/O.

 ### Exercise